mecenariat/tropiciel-plugin-googlemaps/pull_request_template.md

 # Pull request guide

-Thank you for considering to improve this cordova-plugin-googlemaps.
+Thank you for considering to improve this tropiciel-plugin-googlemaps.

 When you create a pull request, please make it to **multiple_maps** branch instead of master branch.